lowRISC/opentitan/doc/project/checklist.md

 ### PRE_VERIFIED_SUB_MODULES_V2

 Sub-modules that are pre-verified with their own testbenches have already reached V2 or a higher stage.
+The coverage level of the pre-verified sub-modules that are not tracked (i.e., not taken through the verification milestones), meets or exceeds the V2 milestone requirement.

 ### SEC_CM_PLANNED